 Note: The monitoring chart below may include projects with previously approved development that was not built.
 These projects will have a preliminary and/or site plan approval for proposed development that predates the 2017 Bethesda Downtown Sector Plan.
 These projects may be amended under the current Sector Plan.
 The development square footage associated with any prior approval will be accounted for in the “Approved Unbuilt” column.

-Projects in the tracking phase are those applications for development that have a final approval (Preliminary Plan or Site Plan).
+Projects in the tracking phase are those applications for development that have a final Site Plan approval (if a Site Plan is not required, then Preliminary Plan or building permit).

 These projects and the development square footage associated with them are tracked and reported against the overall Plan Cap ( See review Process).